 Enterprise software is the backbone of digitized workflows and experiences managed and delivered by all sorts of businesses.
-It sets modern providers’ operations in motion, which puts it apart from traditional software solutions for general use.
+It sets modern providers’ operations in motion, which sets it apart from traditional software solutions for general use.
 How exactly?
 Let’s delve into the subject of enterprise software development to gain a better understanding.

 Before you proceed, you might be interested to learn more about our services: